mucommander/mucommander/readme.txt

   been invoked, contributed by Karel Tomáš.
 - Fixed drag-and-drop issues from muCommander to other applications under Gnome and KDE, contributed by Xavi Miró (bug #45).
+- Fixed a couple issues with the free space indicator, contributed by Karel Tomáš.

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not